 In our offices, we see people who chew tobacco quite often.
-It doesn’t only cause oral cancer either – it also causes gingivitis, receding gums, tooth decay, worn-down teeth, and a handful of other oral issues.
+In other words, It doesn’t only cause oral cancer either – it also causes gingivitis, receding gums, tooth decay, worn-down teeth, and a handful of other oral issues.
 It slowly deteriorates the health of a person’s mouth.

-Chewing tobacco is also highly addictive, containing much more nicotine than cigarettes.
-It isn’t hard for new users to find their way into addiction.
+Chewing tobacco is also highly addictive, containing much more nicotine than cigarettes or smokeless tobacco.
+Therefore, It isn’t hard for new users to find their way into addiction.
 If your loved ones are just starting out on chewing tobacco, know that it’s never too early to intervene.

-E-Cigarettes do not have tobacco, but the FDA considers them a tobacco product still.
+E-Cigarettes do not have tobacco, However, the FDA considers them a tobacco product still.

 Yes.
-E-Cigarettes contain significant amounts of nicotine.
-Sometimes they even have more nicotine than traditional cigarettes.
+In addition, E-Cigarettes contain significant amounts of nicotine.
+E-Cigarettes have more nicotine than traditional cigarettes at times.

 Not exactly.
-Vapes contain a lot of other chemicals that people should not inhale.
+For instance, since regular cigarettes have different chemical compounds that make that product, E-cigarettes too contain a lot of other chemicals that people should not inhale.
 Many of these chemicals are toxic to our respiratory systems and our overall health.
-Since they are unregulated by the FDA, companies can also put anything they want in E-Cigarettes and vapor to make them cheaper.
+Since they are unregulated by the FDA, companies can also put anything they want in E-Cigarettes (smokeless tobacco) and vapor to make them cheaper.
 They also have a severely negative impact on oral health, in many of the same ways chewing tobacco is harmful.

 Concerned About a Loved One Who Smokes, Chews or Vapes?

-If you know someone who is smoking, chewing or vaping, it may be time to have a conversation with them about their habit.
-We understand this can be difficult, so we’ve prepared a short list of tips for going about this.
+If you know someone who is smoking, chewing or vaping (smokeless tobacco), it may be time to have a conversation with them about their habit.
+However, We understand this can be difficult.
+Therefore, We prepared a short list of tips for going about this.

+- Before talking to them, prepare some helpful resources.
 Being able to offer them solution-oriented concern goes a long way.
-Be prepared to discuss the facts with them, and then direct them to resources that can help them quit.
+Prepare yourself to discuss the facts with them.
+After that, you can direct them to resources that can help them quit.
 A few quick Google searches will be of great help.

+- Don’t be afraid, to be honest.
 Tell your loved one how you feel and from a place of loving concern.
-Let them know your honest concerns, and emphasize how much you care about them.
+In addition, Let them know your honest concerns, and emphasize how much you care about them.

 How Nebraska Family Dentistry Can Help

 We value our community and want you to know that your health matters.
 If you’re having trouble kicking an addiction or being honest with a loved one, give us a call at one of our locations.
-Our dentists are happy to help talk you through the process.
-We’re also offering free oral cancer screenings at all of our locations on May 12th, so if you’re concerned, set up your appointment with us today.
+Above all, our dentists are happy to help talk you through the process.
+Therefore, We offer oral cancer screenings at all of our locations on May 12th.
+If you are concerned, set up your appointment with us today.